-We are internally managed with the principal objective of providing our stockholders with favorable long-term returns on a risk-adjusted basis through attractive monthly dividends.
+We are internally managed with the principal objective of generating favorable long-term stockholder returns with a substantial yield component.
 We generate income from the interest earned on our investments, net of associated borrowing and hedging costs, and net realized gains and losses on our investment and hedging activities.
 We fund our investments primarily through collateralized borrowings structured as repurchase agreements.
 We operate in a manner to qualify to be taxed as a REIT under the Internal Revenue Code.

-The size and composition of our investment portfolio depends on the investment strategies we implement, availability of attractively priced investments, suitable financing to appropriately leverage our investment portfolio and overall market conditions.
+We employ an active management strategy that is dynamic and responsive to evolving market conditions.
+The composition of our portfolio and our investment, funding, and hedging strategies are tailored to reflect our analysis of market conditions and the relative values of available options.
 Market conditions are influenced by a variety of factors, including interest rates, prepayment expectations, liquidity, housing prices, unemployment rates, general economic conditions, government participation in the mortgage market, regulations and relative returns on other assets.